lh35/lh35/README.md

-- 👋 Hi, I’m @lh35
+- 👋 Hi, I’m heidy rodriguez
-- 👀 I’m interested in Arquitecto Cloud
+- 👀 I’m interested in Arquitectura Cloud
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning arquitectura de Azure

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me heidymarje@gmail.com

 <!---
 lh35/lh35 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.